Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS

 Since then, Keeper has kept pushing the desktop experience forward, with a number of new add-ons that will appeal to many users.

 As you’ll see in our Keeper password-manager review, the service could be smoother at handling identity documents, which are clunky to create.
-However, Keeper has kept its pricing unchanged while other password managers have raised theirs.
+However, until recently Keeper kept its pricing unchanged while other password managers raised theirs.

 Keeper is our runner-up, second only to LastPass, among the best password managers.